Diabetes Care

 - Pre-diabetes education

-A physician’s referral is required for all patients attending these classes and needed for insurance reimbursement.
+The diabetes education classes require a provider referral.
+The support group is free and open to the community.
+Registration is encouraged for all programs.
 Patients should contact their insurance company concerning coverage and benefits available for diabetes self-management education.

 Other Services